 The different shapes and sizes of ProCam probe tips offer the user a flexible measuring system which even works in areas difficult to access, such as inside the vehicle or in the engine compartment.
 The bayonet allows the change of a probe without a new calibration.

 During the follow-up Post-Crash measurement all values are compared to the results of the pre-measurement, and the deformation between two points is calculated.
-Thanks to digital pictures of the crash vehicle -- including a graphic overlay of the deformation vectors -- the user is given a clear overview of the result of the vehicle safety test.
-The combination of test data with digital pictures provides full documentation of the test.
+Graphic overlay of the deformation vectors provides a clear overview of the result of the vehicle safety test.

 Crash test regulations provide specifications for dummy placement and record keeping.
-TraceCam is a multi-camera 3D optical measurement system that provides real-time positioning information for key locations of the dummy in vehicle coordinates.
-TraceCam is used for sled testing and barrier facilities.
+The MoveInspect DPS (Dummy Positioning system) is a multi-camera 3D optical measurement system that provides real-time positioning information for key locations of the dummy in vehicle coordinates.
+DPS is used for sled testing and barrier facilities.

 STEP 1: Preparation

 To prepare the dummy positioning, the location of reference points on the corresponding side of the vehicle or buck are measured.
 Reflective targets placed around the door opening are also measured.
 The 3D co-ordinates of the reflective targets are automatically calculated and become the reference for all future measurements for the vehicle.
-For sled testing, the buck is measured one time and the file with information about the location of the reference targets is loaded prior to each test.
+For sled testing, the buck is measured one time and a file with information about the location of the reference targets is loaded prior to each test.
 After the positioning system is initialized, a continuous transformation into the coordinate system of the vehicle is performed using the points and information from multiple cameras.
-Movements of the vehicle which could arise from placing the dummy are immediately compensated.
+Movements of the vehicle which arise from placing the dummy or stepping into the vechile are immediately compensated.

 STEP 2: Positioning of the Dummy